-Short term (ST) 1-3 years 2025-2027
+Short term (ST) 1-3 years 2026-2028

-Medium term (MT) 5-10 years 2029-2034
+Medium term (MT) 5-10 years 2030-2035

-Long term (LT) 30+ years 2054+
+Long term (LT) 30+ years 2055+

-Appendix C continued
+Appendix B continued

-Climate-related risk/opportunity identified Physical/ Transition Asset class Geography Time horizon Anticipated impacts of climate- related risks and opportunities reasonably expected by the Scheme Risks 1 Reputational risks to organisations.
-For example, due to high emissions, delayed transitions, greenwashing accusations, or poor climate risk management.
-Transition Equities and Fixed Interest Global New Zealand ST, MT, LT Organisations the Scheme invests in could suffer reputational damage due to their climate practices.
+Climate-related risk/opportunity identified Physical/ Transition Asset class Geography Time horizon Anticipated impacts of climate- related risks and opportunities reasonably expected by the Scheme Risks Reputational risks to organisations.
+For example, due to high emissions, delayed transitions, greenwashing accusations, poor climate risk management or backlash against climate and ESG practices.
+Transition Equities Fixed Interest Global New Zealand ST, MT, LT Organisations the Scheme invests in could suffer reputational damage due to their climate practices.
 This could impact on the company's share price, decrease market share, impact their ability to operate, decrease their access to capital or their ability to meet interest and debt repayments.
 Interest rate increases due to higher inflation.
-Transition Equities and Fixed Interest Global New Zealand ST, MT, LT The transition to a lower emissions economy could be inflationary.
+Transition Equities Fixed Interest Global New Zealand MT, LT The transition to a lower emissions economy could lead to higher and more volatile inflation.
 Interest rates may rise due to inflation pressure or additional Government borrowing, which could devalue bonds.
 A company's ability to repay higher interest rate loans could impact their ability to borrow, which could place downward pressure on share price.
 Increases in credit risk.
 Transition Fixed Interest Global New Zealand MT, LT The credit risk of the Scheme's fixed interest holdings could increase where an organisation is heavily exposed to physical and/or transition risks, or where they are too slow in transitioning their business model to respond to climate change impacts.
 This can lead to the possibility of bonds not being repaid or defaults on bond interest payments.
 Physical impacts may negatively affect the credit rating of local Government bonds, which may in turn mean they fall outside the investment criteria for the Scheme.
 Risk of regulatory changes.
-Transition Cash and Cash Equivalents, Equities and Fixed Interest Global New Zealand MT, LT Regulatory changes can impact the cost of transitioning to a lower emissions economy, the timing of this transition, inflation and interest rates, or increase the risk of pecuniary penalties.
+Transition Cash and Cash Equivalents Equities Fixed Interest Global New Zealand MT, LT Regulatory changes can impact the cost of transitioning to a lower emissions economy, the timing of this transition, inflation and interest rates, or increase the risk of pecuniary penalties.
 Risk that investments are mispriced for their level of climate- related risk.
-Transition Equities and Fixed Interest Global New Zealand ST, MT, LT Poor quality data on greenhouse gas emissions or physical climate risks, or a lack of understanding of transition risks could mean that organisations the Scheme invests in are not priced appropriately, with sudden declines in equity or bond values if risks actualise.
+Transition Equities Fixed Interest Global New Zealand ST, MT, LT Poor quality data on greenhouse gas emissions or physical climate risks, or a lack of understanding of transition risks could mean that organisations the Scheme invests in are not priced appropriately, with sudden declines in equity or bond values if risks actualise.